Sharing constructive feedback gives you this ability to guide your team members and help them learn and grow.

 But giving negative feedback also matters.
 It helps someone understand what they could have done better, and define how they can improve.
 It’s empowering.

-“Criticism is dangerous, because it wounds a person’s precious pride, hurt his sense of importance and arouse resentment.”
+“Criticism is dangerous, because it wounds a person’s precious pride, hurts his sense of importance and arouses resentment.”

 ― Dale Carnegie, How to Win Friends and Influence People